 Khidmat : This ritual is cleaning of Mazar and offerings by flowers.
 Khidmat is done two times a day.
 One at 4:00 am with the call of azan and second at 3:00 pm.

 Morning Khidmat is performed half an hour before the Fajar prayer and evening khidmat is performed only by men.
 Ladies are not allowed the khidmat and offering of flowers and sandalwood take place with the khadim reciting Fatiha.

 Lighting (Ros): Khadims bring candles inside the tomb with the beating of drums and lights up the lamps in the four corners with the recitations of sacred words.

-Sama (Qawwali) : It is the song in the praise of Allah which is sung by qawwals who are devotional singers at the Mehfil-e-Sama in front of the mazar after all namaz are over.
-Also, Quran recital takes place every day.
+Sama (Qawwali) : It is the song in the praise of Allah which is sung by qawwals who are devotional singers at the Mehfil-e-Sama in front of the Mazar after all namaz are over.
+Also, the Quran recital takes place every day.

 Qul Day: It is the last day of the Urs festival which is the sixth day of the festival.
-It is a most important day of the festival and after morning prayer devotees start to gather at the holy tomb.
-After that activities includes a recital of Quran, Darood, peace, Shijra-e-Chishtia and other verses.
-Devotees also tie small turbans to each other and pray for peace, happiness and prosperity.
+It is the most important day of the festival and after morning prayer devotees start to gather at the holy tomb.

 Ajmer Sharif Dargah Timings

 Winters : Gates opens at 5:00 AM and closed at 9:00 PM

 Summers : Gates opens at 4:00 AM and closed at 10:00 PM